Signed in as:

 Click this link if you're interested in confidential, one on one interview/resume preparation.

 The Dispatcher is responsible for joint operational control with the Pilot in Command to ensure the safe, legal, and efficient operation of United Airlines flights in accordance with Federal Aviation Regulations and Company Manuals.
-The successful candidate possesses strong organizational skills and is detail oriented.
+The successful candidate possesses strong organizational skills and is detail-oriented.
 Additionally, strong written and verbal communication skills accompanied by a high work ethic are a must.

 · Prepares the flight release